celo-org/docs/docs/developer/particle-network/index.md

 # Particle Network's Wallet-as-a-Service

 [**Particle Network**](https://particle.network) is the Intent-Centric, Modular Access Layer of Web3.
-With Particle's Wallet-as-a-Service, developers can curate an Web2-like user experience through modular and customizable embedded wallet components.
-Using MPC-TSS for key management, Particle can streamline user onboarding via familiar Web2 accounts—such as Google accounts, email addresses, and phone numbers.
+With Particle's Wallet-as-a-Service, developers can curate a Web2-like user experience through modular and customizable embedded wallet components.
+Using [MPC-TSS for key management](https://blog.particle.network/particle-network-101-developer-experience-edition), Particle can streamline user onboarding via familiar Web2 accounts—such as Google accounts, email addresses, and phone numbers.

-Particle Network's Wallet-as-a-Service supports Celo Mainnet and Alfajores Testnet through standard EOA-based social logins.
-Therefore, developers building on Celo can natively leverage Particle Network for onboarding users into application-embedded wallets using social logins through various SDKs that are directly compatible with Celo.
+Particle Network's Wallet-as-a-Service supports the Celo Mainnet and Alfajores Testnet through standard EOA-based social logins.
+Therefore, developers building on Celo can natively leverage Particle Network to onboard users into application-embedded wallets using social logins through various SDKs with direct Celo compatibility.

 On this page, you can find a high-level overview and tutorial on implementing Particle Network's Wallet-as-a-Service within an application built on Celo (specifically Celo Mainnet in this example), highlighting the basics of getting an integration up and running.

 ## Tutorial: Implementing Particle Network's Wallet-as-a-Service on Celo

-Particle Network has various avenues for integration, largely depending on your platform.
+Particle Network has various avenues for integration, with the best one for you being largely dependent on your platform of choice.
 If you're building a mobile application, Particle offers various SDKs for iOS, Android, Flutter, React Native, and so on.
-Although in this example we'll be focusing on using Particle's flagship web SDK, `@particle-network/auth-core-modal`.
-This SDK will facilitate end-to-end implementation of social logins within web apps (using React).
-To install this library, alongside some supporting libraries, run one of the two following commands at the root of your project:
+In this example, we'll focus on using Particle's flagship web SDK, `@particle-network/auth-core-modal`.
+This SDK facilitates end-to-end implementation of social logins within web apps (using React).
+To install this library, alongside some supporting ones, run one of the two following commands at the root of your project:

 ```shell
 yarn add @particle-network/auth-core-modal @particle-network/chains